 - Writing off Home Furniture and Computer as part of Self-Employed Tax Deductions

 Under Section 179, many taxpayers who are self-employed may deduct purchases for equipment, as opposed to capitalizing them.
 This section applies to the vast number of business assets, including furniture and computers meant for domestic use.

 - Owning Your Business Premises

-Once profits of your company start growing and business stabilizes, consider owning as opposed to renting your quarters.
-When evaluating the comparative costs, think of a reasonable time-period, such as of 10 years and factor into your calculations purchase price of your desired building at a prime location.
+Once the profits of your company start growing and business stabilizes, consider owning as opposed to renting your quarters.
+When evaluating the comparative costs, think of a reasonable time period, such as 10 years and factor into your calculations purchase price of your desired building at a prime location.